 R Vaishno Bharati

 Previously, her research has explored issues of branding in drag performances, construction of queer identities, livelihood, and gender performativity among drag queens, Aravanis and Jogappas, among others.
-She has an MA in Social Work from TISS, Mumbai, and an MA in Anthropology from University of Chicago and an MPhil in Sociology from Delhi School of Economics, DU.
+She has an MA in Social Work from TISS, Mumbai, an MA in Anthropology from University of Chicago, and an MPhil in Sociology from Delhi School of Economics, DU.

 Outside of work, she loves reading and writing fiction.
 Her other areas of interests include dance, music, languages, and mythology.

-Project Associate - IT
+Project Associate - Technology

 Senior Communications Associate